Housing Opportunity Program FAQs

 I’m homeless now.
 What do I do?
 How long will this take?

 HOP is not a way to get emergency help.
 Even if our lottery selects your application for the waitlist, it may take two years or longer before you will receive a voucher.
-If you are homeless now in Pierce County, your best option is to call Access Point 4 Housing (AP4H) at (253) 682-3401.
-You can also contact the United Way by dialing “2-1-1” for referrals to other community resources.
+If you are homeless now in Pierce County, you can contact the United Way by dialing “2-1-1” for referrals to other community resources.

 What is Access Point 4 Housing (AP4H)?